xajler/blog.metaintellect.com/_posts/2012-10-19-rails-app-from-scratch-create-and-configure-testing.markdown

 end
 ```

-It uses _Spork_ server and the aim is to have most things in `prefork` this is one time only
+It uses _Spork_ server and the aim is to have most things in `prefork` block where is
+stuff run on load of _Spork_.

+In `each_run` block we want put only necessary things, because it runs each time,
-initialization, and `each_run` only necessary things, we are now having only reloading of
+we are now having only reloading of _Factory Girl_ factories, but maybe we will add something
-_Factory Girl_, but maybe we will add something from `prefork` if we would have some troubles with testing data.
+from `prefork` if we would have some troubles with testing data.

-_DatabaseCleaner_ is used to start on each before and clean it on after running, and of
+_DatabaseCleaner_ is used to start, on before and clean it, on after running.
-course the strategy used for _DatabaseCleaner_ is transaction, meaning to have rollback
+The strategy used for _DatabaseCleaner_ is transaction, meaning to rollback
-after the queries in transaction are finished.
+changes after the transaction queries are finished.

 ### Run Guard

-The everything is setup, the _Guard_ can be run:
+The testing environment is now configured, the _Guard_ can be run:

 ```bash
 $ guard